In-Field Gyroscope Autocalibration with Iterative Attitude Estimation: Introduction

-A considerable amount of literature has grown up around the theme of gyroscope calibration.
-The conventional calibration method uses a turntable to provide a standard rotation speed for the gyroscope \cite{truntable}.
-This method can provide high calibration accuracy, but expensive precision instruments and complex calibration procedures make it not suitable for consumer electronic devices. \cite{camera,mag,acc1,acc2} proposed several calibration method that do not need precision equipment.
-In \cite{camera}, a camera-aided calibration method was reported.
-The images provide the orientation and position information of the sensor.
-As it involves image, the computational complexity is significantly high.
-In \cite{mag}, an artificial homogeneous magnetic field was employed as the calibration reference.
-The establishment of such a magnetic field requires special equipment, so it is not easy to implement outside the laboratory.
-In \cite{acc1,acc2}, an accelerometer-aided gyroscope calibration method was presented.
+Existing research recognized the critical role played by the methods and accuracy of gyroscope calibration.
+In particular, the conventional calibration method uses a turntable to provide a standard rotation speed for the gyroscope \citep{truntable}.
+This method can provide high calibration accuracy but requires expensive and precise instruments and complex calibration procedures that preclude its use in consumer electronic devices or clinical settings.
+Several recent studies \citep{camera,mag,acc1,acc2,lu2022all,xia2022estimation} proposed several calibration methods that do not need precision equipment.
+Specifically, in \citep{camera}, a camera-aided calibration method was reported.
+The images provide the orientation and position information of the sensor to confirm its orientation, resulting in a high computational complexity.
+In a separate method \citep{mag}, a homogeneous magnetic field was employed as the calibration reference.
+The natural geomagnetic field is very weak and is easily affected by the alternating electric field, again making it difficult to implement outside the laboratory.
+In \citep{acc1,acc2}, an accelerometer-aided gyroscope calibration method was presented.
 The accelerometer was first calibrated using the multi-position method.
 Then, the rotation speed of the sensor body is provided by the accelerometer.
-In this method, the calibration error of the accelerometer affects the calibration accuracy of the gyroscope.
+In this method, an extra triaxial accelerometer with the same coordinate system is needed, and the calibration error of the accelerometer affects the calibration accuracy of the gyroscope.
 Besides, the calibration process takes more than ten minutes.
-However, the above gyroscope calibration methods rely on external equipment and are not suitable for scenarios where the gyroscope is used alone.
-This paper proposed an autocalibration method for triaxial gyroscopes without any external devices.
+In \citep{lu2022all}, a two-step method was proposed to estimate all parameters for a six-axis IMU.
+A turntable was employed to perform a 12-points rotation, and a Kalman filter was designed to compensate for the parameter error.
+However, from the above discussion, we can infer that these gyroscope calibration methods relying on external equipment are unsuitable for scenarios where the external calibration device is unavailable, such as in a field or clinical setting akin to a busy and chaotic hospital birthing room.
+Besides, an accelerometer may not necessarily be integrated into the device and cannot provide calibration reference for a gyroscope.
+This paper, for the first time, introduced an easy-to-get rotation angle that can be used as the calibration reference.
+In this case, the gyroscope calibration no longer requires a constant rotation speed or reference from an accelerometer, thereby getting rid of the shackles of high-precision external equipment.